Countly/countly-sdk-unity/README.md

 2. Click Countly game object on Hierarchy.
 3. Set following variables from inspector in Countly script:
 - Server URL: Set your server URL.
 Enter https://cloud.count.ly for Countly Cloud, or your servername if you are going to have your own server.
 - App Key: Your Application Key.
-You can get it from Countly web site after login.
-"Management -> Application -> Your Application -> Application Key"
+You can get it from Countly web site after login. `Management -> Application -> Your Application -> Application Key`
 - App Version: Your application version.

 ##Optional features & settings